One Dead, Several Missing In Argentina Hotel Collapse - UrduPoint

 One Dead, Several Missing In Argentina Hotel Collapse

-Buenos Aires, (APP - UrduPoint / Pakistan Point News - 30th Oct, 2024) Argentine rescue workers were on Tuesday scrambling to reach several people trapped under the rubble of a ten-story hotel that collapsed in the seaside resort of Villa Gesell.
+Villa Gesell, (APP - UrduPoint / Pakistan Point News - 30th Oct, 2024) Argentine rescue workers were on Tuesday scrambling to reach several people trapped under the rubble of a ten-story hotel building that collapsed in the seaside resort of Villa Gesell.

 "The hotel imploded, it fell on itself and the last three floors tilted and crushed 25 percent of the building that was next door," Javier Alonso, the security minister for Buenos Aires province, where Villa Gesell is situated, said.